When a Mars Simulation Goes Wrong

 Shiro said one of his gut feelings kicked in during the fieldwork training for mission six.
 “There was this one person who was not as comfortable in the field,” he said.
 “That’s the sort of thing you don’t know until you get out there.
 Still did it, did all the training, a little slower, but did it all.
 But when the incident happened that ultimately led to the cancelation of the mission, that’s the person who quit.
 And it was not a surprise to any of us because we said, yeah, you know, she was a little more timid out there.”

 Stojanovski rebuffed Shiro’s assessment of her training.
 “I actually enjoyed being out in the field,” she said.
-“In fact, I was the first to volunteer to go outside on an emergency spacewalk on the morning of the incident.”
+“In fact, I was the first to volunteer to go outside on an emergency space walk on the morning of the incident.”

 The HI-SEAS staff say the habitat is a safe environment.

-“We’ve learned all the ways that you can kill yourself on Mars, and we’ve learned to prevent those things,” Wiecking said.
+“We’ve learned all the ways that you can kill yourself on Mars, and we’ve learned to prevent those things,” Wiecking says.
 “So it’s been very, very valuable, because it’s way better to do it here, where you can drive up and go, oh gosh, a water valve opened up and now you don’t have any water.
 Instead of on Mars, where it’s like, you don’t have any water, you guys are gonna die in a couple of days.”

-Roundtrip communication between Earth and Mars will take about 40 minutes.
+Round-trip communication between Earth and Mars will take about 40 minutes.
 Astronauts won’t have the luxury of sitting around and waiting for commands or approval from Earth.
 HI-SEAS has a mission support, rather than mission control, for that reason.
 The first astronauts on Mars will choose for themselves, for the most part, how they will live and work.
 In case of an emergency, they will need to decide what to do.
 And there’s no guarantee the Martian astronauts won’t choose to take matters into their own hands.

 “That’s the complexity of humans.
 They are going to do things on their own, maybe outside of the mission rules.
-They are going to try to make things work on their own, and they’re inventive and smart, and that’s the reason you picked this crew,” Fogarty said.
+They are going to try to make things work on their own, and they’re inventive and smart, and that’s the reason you picked this crew,” Fogarty says.
 “So thinking you can keep them in this tight little box of emotions is unrealistic.”

 The potential cracks in the relationship between crew and mission support are already showing.
 Last year, when Hurricane Harvey struck Texas and forced the displacement of thousands, NASA staff decided to evacuate the members of a space simulation in Houston.
-For about six weeks, a crew of four lives and works inside a cozy fake spaceship at the Johnson Space Center, pretending they’re coasting toward an asteroid.
+For several weeks, a crew of four lives and works inside a cozy fake spaceship at the Johnson Space Center, pretending they’re coasting toward an asteroid.

 “When we woke them up that Sunday morning and told them to pack up, that we were terminating the mission, they were not happy with us,” said Lisa Spence, the flight-analog project manager for the program, known as the Human Exploration Research Analog (HERA).

-“One of them was pretty upset and not very complimentary and ‘why are you doing this?
+“One of them was pretty upset and not very complimentary and [asked us], ‘Why are you doing this?
 There’s no problem here, we want to continue.’
 It wasn’t until the vehicle came and evacuated them and took them to the hotel, and they could see cars stranded all over the place, and boats that had been washed up onto the streets, and several feet of water across the roads—then they kind of appreciated why we stopped.”

 The mission support at HERA had better information than the crew did, and because they sit in the same warehouse, just 20 feet away from the “spaceship,” they could make a decision for the crew.
 That won’t be possible on Mars.
 If the crew goes rogue, the people back on Earth might have no idea.
 Some degree of eavesdropping on the crew might be necessary, according to Sonja Schmer-Galunder, a researcher at Smart Information Flow Technologies, whose work on HI-SEAS was aimed at developing ways to predict the behavioral health of individuals and the team.